 What will I be insured for in New Zealand?

-Our TravelCare policy provides affordable and comprehensive travel insurance for your trip to New Zealand.
+Our TravelCare policy provides affordable and comprehensive travel insurance for your trip.
 When you protect yourself with a TravelCare policy, you also gain access to our worldwide emergency assistance team, who are ready to help you 24 hours a day, 7 days a week.

 - Damaged or lost baggage